penguin007-1/self-balancing-robot/README.md

 Hardware Setup:

 Remote Controller Part:
-  One Arduino nano microcontroller.
+1.One Arduino nano microcontroller.
-  One nRF24L01+ low power version module.
+2.One nRF24L01+ low power version module.
-  One LCD screen.
+3.One LCD screen.
-  One joystick.
+4.One joystick.
-  Four push buttons.
+5.Four push buttons.
-  Five 220 ohm resistors.
+6.Five 220 ohm resistors.
-  One potentiometer.
+7.One potentiometer.
 This is used for adjusting contrast of the LCD.
-  One breadboard and some jumper wires.
+8.One breadboard and some jumper wires.

 Robot Part:
 One Arduino nano microcontroller.